Sitin/tilt-brush-toolkit/README.md

  * `Python` - All python scripts are collected here
    * `bin` - command-line tools (not published within the package yet)
      * `dump_tilt.py` - Sample code that uses the tiltbrush.tilt module to view raw Tilt Brush data.
+     * `tilt_to_json.py` - Sample code that converts a .tilt file to A-Painter JSON format.
      * `geometry_json_to_fbx.py` - Historical sample code that converts Tilt Brush .json exports to .fbx.
 This script is superseded by Tilt Brush native .fbx exports.
      * `geometry_json_to_obj.py` - Historical sample code that converts Tilt Brush .json exports to .obj.
 This script is superseded by Tilt Brush native .fbx exports.
      * `tilt_to_strokes_dae.py` - Converts .tilt files to a Collada .dae containing spline data.